-Living Portraits is designed to get us thinking about:
+Living Portraits will give us hands on tools to and get us thinking about:

 - Where does the boundary lie between interpretation and fiction?

 Living Portraits convenor is Chloe Fowler.
 She is Co-Founder of Razor Research and one of the AQRs Board Members.

 Each of our experts will take us through a masterclass that will provoke and get us talking, debating and learning.
 This is not a day called taking photos for debriefs or writing dialogues for decks, our experts will be bringing their fields of interest to the room, its up to us to figure out how to apply it.